ThomasBaldi/STUDY-EP-stock-sales/README.md

 ### Extra endpoint => POST/cart/checkout

-1. As mentioned in POST/order/:id, I've added this endpoint to allow for an "easier" checkout solution than the one the "customer" has required.
+1. As mentioned in POST/order/:id, I've added the `POST/cart/checkout` endpoint to allow for an "easier" checkout solution than the one the "customer" has required.

-   Nonetheless, as mentioned in that endpoint specifications, I've set up this one so that a POST request is sent from within POST/cart/checkout, which calls the POST/order/:id and creates an order, all orderitems and totalprices, and does all the same validation and error handling.
+- Nonetheless, as mentioned in that endpoint specifications, I've set up this one so that a POST request is sent from within POST/cart/checkout, which calls the POST/order/:id and creates an order, all orderitems and totalprices, and does all the same validation and error handling.

-Put simply, in POST/cart/checkout, an order is created, then there's a loop calling an axios.post request to that /order/:id endpoint for each element present in the cart.
+- Simply put, in POST/cart/checkout, an order is created, then there's a loop calling an axios.post request to that /order/:id endpoint for each element present in the cart.
   On the /order/:id end, this is received as a body object, and all orderitems creation, cartitems deletion, items stock quantity changes are done.

 ### Search:

-1. The search endpoint is available for anyone through "POST/search" and it can be used for finding items based on search criteria, by sending a request body like the following ones:
+1. The search endpoint is available for anyone through `POST/search` and it can be used for finding items based on search criteria, by sending a request body like the following ones:

 ```JSON
 {